malikoyv/PolygonDrawer/README.md

 Here's an example of how the script generates the HTML file:

 1. Defines polygon coordinates for Gdańsk, Poland.
-2. Calculates the area of the polygon.
+2. Calculates the area of the polygon in square kilometres.
 3. Generates an HTML file (`google_maps_polygons.html`) with the polygon visualized on a Google Map.

 ## Contributing